sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 = Import Images =

 Images enhance your content and boost engagement, making them crucial for any website.
 The WP Ultimate CSV Importer plugin simplifies importing images from any external sources directly into WordPress.
-You can adjust the dimensions of the images to fit your design perfectly and add SEO-friendly captions and alternative text.
-This plugin also allows to update images for better SEO and manage duplicates effectively.
+You can add SEO-friendly captions and alternative text.
+This plugin also allows you to update images for better SEO and manage duplicates effectively.
 It’s a powerful tool for bringing in large numbers of images along with their metadata—titles, descriptions, and SEO information—straight into your WordPress Media Library, ensuring they are organized and easy to access.
 This makes it an invaluable resource for efficient and large-scale image management.

 = WordPress User Import Export =

-Again, **install our [WordPress Users & Members Import from CSV](https://wordpress.org/plugins/import-users) addon** along with an export addon to use the User Import & Export feature.
+Install our **[WordPress Users & Members Import from CSV](https://wordpress.org/plugins/import-users) addon** along with an export addon to use the User Import & Export feature.
 With this plugin effectively manage your user account and build a thriving online community.

 Highlighted features of User import: